teppeiKiyoshi/react-tenzies/README.md

+# Overview

+This project was possible through Scrimba's free React course.
+Furthermore, Tenzies is one of the many projects that was developed under the course.
+True to that, it was developed to showcase the skills and knowledge of using React to create dynamic applications.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).